-The ERCâ€[TM]s Industrial Liaison Officer (ILO) or Innovation Director manages this activity.
+The ERC's Industrial Liaison Officer (ILO) or Innovation Director manages this activity.
 Centers vary significantly in the formality of their strategic plan for recruiting member companies.
 Proactive approaches to industry member recruitment are highly recommended.
-As of 2013, the ERC Program Office requires ERCs to strategically plan to include the appropriate firms along the value chain most relevant to the ERCâ€[TM]s engineered systems vision.
-In that way, the research is informed by the appropriate firms also find benefit in interacting across the ERCâ€[TM]s value chain in the IAB.
+As of 2013, the ERC Program Office requires ERCs to strategically plan to include the appropriate firms along the value chain most relevant to the ERC's engineered systems vision.
+In that way, the research is informed by the appropriate firms involved in the technologies underlying the system, as well as the system itself.
+In addition, these firms also find benefit in interacting across the ERC's value chain in the IAB.
 See Figure 5-1 for an example from CBiRC.